Saxe-Coburg and Braganza branch: History

 August Leopold, exiled in Vienna, Austro-Hungarian Empire, married in 1894 the Archduchess Karoline Marie of Austria, granddaughter of the Grand Duke Leopold II of Tuscany.
 From this union, eight children were born, of which Princess Teresa Cristina (born in 1902) was the only one who remained with Brazilian nationality, as well as her children.

-Teresa Cristina married in Salzburg the Baron Lamoral Taxis of Bordogna and Valnigra, based in Italy and belonging to the princely family of Thurn and Taxis.
-The baron allowed his children to be registered as Brazilians, so that they could remain in the line of succession of the brazilian Braganzas.
+Teresa Cristina married in Salzburg; the Baron Lamoral Taxis of Bordogna and Valnigra, based in Italy, and who belonged to the princely family of Thurn and Taxis.
+The baron allowed his children to be registered as Brazilians, so that they could remain in the line of succession of the Brazilian Braganzas.
 This couple left as heir of their names and traditions Carlos Tasso of Saxe-Coburg and Braganza.